June 5, 2023 | Noon

 Villa Albertine Chicago and Saint Louis Art Museum are thrilled to host an exceptional transatlantic conversation on the dialogue between the work of the French Impressionist painter, Claude Monet, and the American Abstract Expressionist painter, Joan Mitchell.
 It is grounded in the paintings currently on view in the Saint Louis Art Museum exhibition, Monet/Mitchell: Painting the French Landscape, a partnership with the Louis Vuitton Foundation and the Musee Marmottan Monet.
 The discussion will cover a range of subjects including the two artists’ attitudes to nature, abstraction, music, and poetry.

-This discussion will be moderated by Professor Lionel Cuillé, founder and director of the French connexions center of excellence at Washington University in St. Louis.
+This discussion will be moderated by Professor Lionel Cuillé, founder and director of the French connexions Center of Excellence at Washington University in St. Louis.

-Simon Kelly has published extensively, particularly on nineteenth and early twentieth-century French art, and organized numerous international loan exhibitions, for example, Degas, Impressionism and the Paris Millinery Trade (2017) and Millet and Modern Art (2020).
+Simon Kelly has published extensively, particularly on nineteenth and early twentieth-century French art, and organized numerous international exhibitions, for example, Degas, Impressionism and the Paris Millinery Trade (2017) and Millet and Modern Art (2020).
 In 2021, he published the book, Theodore Rousseau and the Rise of the Modern Art Market.
 Kelly is the curator of the Saint Louis exhibition, Monet/Mitchell: Painting the French Landscape, and is currently working on an exhibition on Matisse and the sea.

 Marianne Mathieu, Art historian and Curator